 Information about refunds for the income compliance program

-From July, you may see your income compliance debt change.
-This is if we raised your debt using averaging of Australian Taxation Office (ATO) income information.
+From July 2020, your income compliance debt may have changed if we raised the debt using averaged Australian Taxation Office (ATO) income information.

 You may be eligible for a refund if all of the following apply:

-- you received an income compliance debt on or after July 2015
+- you received an income compliance debt after 1 July 2015

-- we raised your debt using averaged ATO income data
+- we raised your debt using averaged ATO income information

 - you repaid some or all of that debt.

 If you haven’t paid any money towards the eligible debt, we’ll reduce your debt to zero.
-We’ll send you a letter letting you know when we process this.
+We’ll write to you to let you know about any changes to your debt.

-We haven’t used income averaging to raise the majority of Centrelink debts.
+We haven’t used averaged ATO income information to raise the majority of Centrelink debts.